Baby puree

 2. Cut the cooked meat into small cubes.

-3. Process the meat and the cooking juices using a blender until smooth
+3. Process the meat and the cooking juices using a blender until a smooth puree suitable for infants starting on solids.

 Fruits – apples, apricots, dates, peaches, pears, plums, rhubarb (leaves completely removed), nectarines